Donald L. Jackson

-Donald Lester Jackson (January 23, 1910 – May 27, 1981) was a U.S. Representative from California from 1947 to 1961.
+Donald Lester Jackson (January 23, 1910 – May 27, 1981) was an American military veteran, public relations executive and politician who served seven terms as a U.S. Representative from California from 1947 to 1961.

+Early life and career

 Born in Ipswich, Edmunds County, South Dakota, Jackson attended the public schools of South Dakota and California.

-Biography
+Military

+He served as a private in the United States Marine Corps from 1927 to 1931 and again from 1940 until discharged as a colonel in 1945 with two years' combat service overseas during World War II.